The Best Mountain Restaurants To Visit In The Alps This Season

 Stay

-Le Chalet Saanen, only a short stroll from 16.
-Stay in our newest addition to our 84 Club Collection, opening this summer after extensive renovations.
-Le Chalet Saanen features 8 bedrooms, 2 salons, spa and breathtaking views of the surrounding Bernese Mountains.
+Le Chalet Saanen, only a short stroll from 16, Le Chalet Saanen is our newest addition to our 84 Club Collection, which opened a few weeks ago after extensive renovations.
+The chalet features the finest alpine interiors, 8 bedrooms, 2 salons, spa, and breathtaking views of the surrounding Bernese Mountains.

 Bellevue des Alpes, Kleine Scheidegg, Switzerland